 The absolute dominant trait among millionaires in America is its ability to be frugal and save money consistently.
 This is described expertly in The Millionaire Next Door: The Surprising Secrets of America’s Wealthy.

 Those that are rich beyond means have saved.
 Those that are poor have spent everything without thinking about tomorrow.

 Do you recognize this pattern in your circle of friends – or maybe in yourself?

-What is saving anyway and why should I care?
+What is saving anyway, and why should I care?

-And that’s what savings really is about:
+And that’s what savings are about:

 Savings is creating surplus resources for later consumption

 Today resources mean money.
-We can buy most resources for money.
+We can buy most resources for cash.
 Our society is built on saving.
 On a general level, we have massive storages of almost everything, from surplus food to oil to shelves filled with the newest electronic gadget.
 On a personal level, it looks grim, however.
-Only 50% of American can come up with $2000 if asked to according to NPR.
+Only 50% of Americans can come up with $2000 if asked to according to NPR.
 A survey from 2107 showed that only 41% of Americans could find $500 to $1000 to cover an unplanned expense.
 That’s pretty dismal stats if saving is the most important thing you can do!